Learn languages naturally with fresh, real content!

 UK delays AI copyright law due to backlash, opting for licensing and creator protections.

-The UK government has postponed introducing AI copyright legislation that would let companies train models on copyrighted material without consent, following strong opposition from artists, authors, and lawmakers.
+AI copyright legislation that would allow businesses to train models on copyrighted content without permission has been postponed by the UK government due to strong opposition from lawmakers, authors, and artists.

-A House of Lords committee urged a licensing-first approach, warning that without it, the UK risks relying on opaque foreign AI systems and undermining creators' livelihoods.
+A House of Lords committee called for a licensing-first strategy, cautioning that without it, the UK runs the risk of becoming dependent on opaque foreign AI systems and jeopardizing the livelihoods of creators.

-The government, acknowledging the earlier proposal was flawed, will release a final review in March 2026, with recommendations likely shaping future policy.
+Recognizing the shortcomings of the previous proposal, the government will publish a final review in March 2026, with recommendations that will probably influence future policy.

 El Reino Unido retrasa la ley de derechos de autor de la IA debido a la reacción violenta, optando por la licencia y la protección de los creadores.